 Counteracting too much garlic with onions and other strong-flavored items

-Onions are excellent for seasoning and offer a strong enough flavor to compensate and balance out too much garlic.
-Try to work out the relative ratio of onions to garlic in the original recipe, then increase the number of onions in your meal proportionally.
+Onions are excellent for seasoning and offer a strong enough flavor to compensate for and balance out too much garlic.
+Work out the relative ratio of onions to garlic in the original recipe, then increase the number of onions in your meal proportionally.

 Try this technique with other strong-flavored ingredients like herbs and spices, but for goodness sake, be careful!